elpunkt/mp_throttle/doc/index.rst

 Welcome to mp_throttle's documentation!
 =======================================

-.. note:: mp_throttle is currently in version 0.0.1 and not completely tested.
-If you find any bugs please raise an issue on `github.com <http://www.github.com/elpunkt/mp_throttle/issues>`_
+.. warning:: mp_throttle is currently in version |release| and not fully tested.
+Don't use it for critical processes without testing and please report any bugs `here <http://www.github.com/elpunkt/mp_throttle/issues>`_

 .. note:: mp_throttle can throttle your processes fairly accurate.
-However the precission hjighly depends on your system and the tasks.
-See :ref:`Accuracy and calibration <accuracy>` for more on this.
+However the precission highly depends on your system and the specific task.
+See :ref:`Accuracy and calibration <accuracy>` for more on this topic.

+This module allows to throttle and monitor processes from Pythons `multiprocessing <https://docs.python.org/2/library/multiprocessing.html/>`_ package.

 Contents: